georgeeng/Connect_4/readme.md

 // }
 ```

-//subtract yellow wants as many streaks
-//red having as few streaks as possible
-//the less streaks red has, the better yellow is doing

 ###Now for the fun part: Minimax

 In the concept of Minimax, there is a 'Minimizing Player' and a 'Maximizing Player'.
 Let me explain what that means: